OCE Community Profile Series

 Office of Community Engagement: Tell us about your role in the community.

-OCE: How do you see the students benefiting from their work?
+OCE: What benefits does your organization derive from working with William and Mary students, and how do you see the students benefiting from their work?

 OCE: What does active citizenship mean to you?